WindyDarian/Project3-CUDA-Path-Tracer/README.md

 There may be two reasons: 1. expense of sorting; 2. it still costs to move large structs around, even if only once per bounce.

 I was thinking about leaving the `PathSegment`s and `ShadeableIntersection`s in place and just use the sorted/compacted indices to access the data (during both sorting stage and compaction stage).
-But the next additional test indicates it might not give a bonus to speed.
+But I did a tiny experiment by just sorting the indices array and nothing else... (no reshuffling) It turned out that compared to `26.5557`ips of 000, just sorting an indices array will slow the performance to `17.0504`ips.
+So, __it may be true that sorting itself is costly__.

 ### Additional Test: Access Structs in Global Memory vs Copy to Local Memory First